rinex20/RtkGps/demo5b29/apk/readme.md

-* Please download debug version if you want to use mocklocation.
+* Please download debug version(RTKGNSS.apk) if you want to use mocklocation.

 2017.10.01
 * fix mocklocation bug in Android M and later